 Hannah Shain, Marketing Director at SmartBug Media, is a self-confessed data-driven, scrappy perfectionist with over 12 years’ marketing experience.

-When it comes to virtual networking, Hannah knows what works.
+When it comes to virtual networking, Hannah knows what works and how to improve things that don’t.

 “The absolute best experience is when you get a box of goodies perfectly timed to arrive at your home right before the event,” she says, “Especially when they make the keynote/opening ceremony of the conference all about an unboxing experience for everyone to do together at home.”

-Hannah’s all about creating hands-on experiences that get people moving (and laughing).
+Hannah’s all about creating hands-on experiences that get people moving (and laughing) and add value.

 If you don’t already know of Lily Styles, it’s time you do.